MicrosoftDocs/azure-devops-docs/docs/boards/get-started/what-is-azure-boards.md

 ## Delivery plans

 Delivery plans display work items as cards along a timeline or calendar view.
-This can be an effective communication tool with managers, partners and stakeholders for a team or for several teams collaborating on specific features or requirements.
+This format can be an effective communication tool with managers, partners, and stakeholders for a team.
+It also can be used for several teams that collaborate on specific features or requirements.

 ![Moving a card to a different iteration](../plans/_img/plans_move1.png)